evlPanda/PeopleSoftFullCalendar/README.md

     PS_SOME_RECORD.HTMLAREA.Value = &Calendar.Draw();

 You'll have to copy-pasta the CSS and JavaScript into HTML Objects.
-I *strongly* recommend you use *PeopleTools > Portal > Branding > Branding Objects* to do this as it won't corrupt the sometimes minimised files by adding random carriage returns and the like.
+I *highly* recommend you use *PeopleTools > Portal > Branding > Branding Objects* to do this as it won't corrupt the sometimes minimised files by adding random carriage returns and the like.

 Should be nice to extend, there's already an example in the *Subclasses* package.